Bomsori Kim: Discography

-In 2017, Warner Classics released Bomsori's debut album Wieniawski/Shostakovich with maestro Jacek Kaspszyk and the Warsaw Philharmonic Orchestra, featuring Wieniawski's Violin Concerto No. 2 and Shostakovich's Violin Concerto No. 1.
-The BBC Music Magazine praised her playing as with "centred tone and a strong rhythmic thrust", and The Strad magazine opined "I can't remember when I last enjoyed this concerto so much."
-In 2018, the album was nominated for the Frederyk Music Award in the category Album of the Year – Orchestral Music.
+In 2017, Warner Classics released Kim's debut album Wieniawski/Shostakovich with maestro Jacek Kaspszyk and the Warsaw Philharmonic Orchestra, featuring Wieniawski's Violin Concerto No. 2 and Shostakovich's Violin Concerto No. 1.
+The BBC Music Magazine praised her playing as with "centred tone and a strong rhythmic thrust", and The Strad magazine wrote "I can't remember when I last enjoyed this concerto so much."
+In 2018, the album was nominated for the Fryderyk Music Award in the category Album of the Year – Orchestral Music.

-In 2019, Deutsche Grammophon released her second album Faure, Debussy, Szymanowski, Chopin with pianist Rafał Blechacz.
-The Gramophone Magazine praised her playing as "direct and ardent, with mahogany-hued lower registers contrasting with sweetly ringing, singing upper ones".
-In 2020, she won her first Frederyk Music Award for the Best Polish Album Abroad.
+In 2019, Deutsche Grammophon released her second album Fauré, Debussy, Szymanowski, Chopin with pianist Rafał Blechacz.
+Gramophone Magazine described her playing as "direct and ardent, with mahogany-hued lower registers contrasting with sweetly ringing, singing upper ones".
+In 2020, she won her first Fryderyk Music Award for the Best Polish Album Abroad.

-In 2021, Bomsori released her debut album on Deutsche Grammophon, Violin on Stage, with conductor Giancarlo Guerrero and NFM Wroclaw Philharmonic Orchestra.
+In 2021, Kim released her debut solo album on Deutsche Grammophon, Violin on Stage, with conductor Giancarlo Guerrero and NFM Wroclaw Philharmonic Orchestra.

+In 2023, Deutsche Grammophon released a recording of Carl Nielsen's Violin Concerto, Op.
+33, with the Danish National Symphony Orchestra conducted by Fabio Luisi, coupled with Nielsen's Symphony No. 4, The Inextinguishable.
+The recording received the 2024 Opus Klassik award for concerto recording of the year in the category "violin".
+In 2025, she released Bruch & Korngold with the NFM Wrocław Philharmonic under Giancarlo Guerrero, featuring Max Bruch's Violin Concerto No. 1 and Erich Wolfgang Korngold's Violin Concerto.